basho/basho_docs/source/languages/en/riak/theory/concepts/Eventual-Consistency.md

 In the scenario we've been discussing, for example, the possibility of a server for the `manchester-manager` key having failed, but to be more precise, we've been talking about a *primary* server, one that when the cluster is perfectly healthy would bear responsibility for that key.

 When that server failed, using `R=2` as we've discussed or even `R=3` for a read request would still work properly: a failover server (sloppy quorum again) would be tasks to take responsibility for that key, and when it receives a request for it, it would reply that it doesn't have any such key, but the two surviving primary servers still know who the `manchester-manager` is.

 However, if the `PR` (primary read) value is specified, only the two surviving primary servers are considered valid sources for that data.

 So, setting `PR` to 2 works fine, because there are still 2 such servers, but a read request with `PR=3` would fail because the 3rd primary server is offline, and no failover server can take its place *as a primary*.

 The same is true of writes: `W=2` or `W=3` will work fine with the primary server offline, as will `PW=2` (primary write), but `PW=3` will result in an error.

 <div class="note">
 <div class="title">Errors and Failures</div>
 It is important to understand the difference between an error and a failure.

-The <tt>PW=3</tt> request in this scenario will result in an error, <b>but the value will still be written to the two surviving primary servers</b>.
+The <tt>PW=3</tt> request in this scenario will result in an error, <strong>but the value will still be written to the two surviving primary servers</strong>.

 By specifying <tt>PW=3</tt> the client indicated that 3 primary servers must respond for the operation to be considered successful, which it wasn't, but there's no way to tell without performing another read whether the operation truly failed.
 </div>